prescriptive-analytics/challenge-docs/docs/scenario.rst

 Competition Scenarios
 =====================

-In the official competition, we provide five scenarios:
+In the official competition, we provide five scenarios, each has the following specified parameters:

 1. Default
 ----------
-In this scenario, the default parameters are specified in this section.
+In this scenario, the default parameters are specified in `the previous section <https://hzw77-demo.readthedocs.io/en/round2/simulator_modeling.html>`_.
 Unless specified, the parameters in the following scenarios are the same as the default scenario.

 2. Higher infection rates